zmcnee/RProjects/README.md

 Attached is the code used as a .txt, the cleaned and combined data frame as a .csv, and the resulting outputs as a pdf.

+One point of analysis is for the Billing Department.
+It is clear to see that call volume and service level both are taking hits Monday - Wednesday.
+This would indicate calls are still coming in, but they are not being answered.
+This could be due to call outs, low staffing, or a strong case of the Monday (Tuesday and Wednesday) Blues.

+Cheers :)